Last Updated on Jun 13, 2021

 Fix 3: DFU mode Restore Your iPhone Using iTunes/Finder

 - Connect your iPhone to Mac/PC using a Lightning cable, Launch Finder/iTunes on Mac/PC.
-Unlock your iPhone, so iPhone will see on Finder/iTunes window.
+Unlock your iPhone, so iPhone will see it on Finder/iTunes window.

 - Next, Quickly Press and Release Volume Up button and Quickly Press and Release Volume Down button.
 Now Only Press and Hold the Side-Power button until you see the Black screen.

-- At the Same time Also Press Volume down button.
+- At the Same time Also Press the Volume down button.
 Press Both Volume Down and Side Keys for 5 seconds [Cont second yourself].

 - after 5 seconds [Will complete before apple logo appears on iPhone screen], only Left Side power key but continuously press and hold Volume down key until you will see popup message on Finder/iTunes.
 As in the below picture.